By the way, I have needed to correct something since the first hour, and I just remembered a minor thing.

 Our immigration system is not broken.

-And we can build walls rush in Los Angeles, we're building fifty foot walls all along the freeways to keep the sound out.
+In Los Angeles, we're building 50-foot walls all along the freeways to keep the sound out.

 If we would take that money, we could build a fence and keep the people out.

-Yeah, but you see, the the people that tell you that our system is broken would say building a fence is exactly what we mean.
+Yeah, but you see, the people that tell you that our system is broken would say building a fence is exactly what we mean.

 We shouldn't have to build a fence.

-Uh civilized countries don't build fences, keep people out.
+Civilized countries don't build fences, keep people out.

 That's not what we've always done.

-And that may be true too, but what you're saying, at least what I hear you saying, the only change we need is enforce the law that we already have.
+But what you're saying, at least what I hear you saying, the only change we need is enforce the law that we already have.

 Exactly.